anhquan99/markdown/Technical/DevOps/Azure/Az 204/User authentication and authorization.md

 # Microsoft's identity platform:
+- **Tenant:** is organization that owns and manages a specific instance of MS cloud services.
 - Helps you build applications for users or customers to sign in using Microsoft identities or social accounts, and provide authorized access to your own APIs or Microsoft APIs like Microsoft Graph.
 - Components:
 	- OAuth 2.0 and OpenID Connect standard-compliant authentication help application authenticate through: